lukaszmakuch/rosmaro-tools/README.md

 It's basically exporting a function that takes an arbitrary value and returns an object which is a [Rosmaro binding](https://rosmaro.js.org/doc/#bindings-node-bindings).
 The `options` object is explained below.

-As soon as we run `$ npx rosmaro-cli bindings:build path/to/the/bindings/folder`, it's going to generate an `index.js` file in the root directory:
+As soon as we run `$ npx rosmaro-tools bindings:build path/to/the/bindings/folder`, it's going to generate an `index.js` file in the root directory:
 ```
-$ npx rosmaro-cli bindings:build .
+$ npx rosmaro-tools bindings:build .
 Generated index.js!
 $ tree -U
 .